iossifovlab/gpf/userdocs/administration/getting_started.rst

         alt: ALT

-To run the import of this project you can use:
+To import this project run the following command:

 .. code-block:: bash